Pipeline Pull-through Rate Analysis Explained

 **While this graph illustrates the exact balance of TBA securities to locked loans, a more realistic representation of coverage would be around the 90% mark.
 For example, 1MM of locked loans with a 90% pull-through rate would be hedged by 900K of TBA securities.

-Pull-through Rate Variability in the Open Mortgage Pipeline
+Understanding Pull-Through Rate Variability in the Secondary Mortgage Market

-In this section, we will explore the key concepts of fallout and pull-through illustrated in stages of the loan’s lifecycle from lock to hedge to funding.
-For example, if you have an 80% pull-through rate in your mortgage pipeline, then you have a 20% fallout rate.
+In this section, we will explore the key concepts of fallout and pull-through in the open mortgage pipeline, focusing on rate variability.
+The stages of the loan’s lifecycle from lock to hedge to funding play a crucial role in understanding the dynamics of pull-through rates.

-Regardless of the type, origination channel, or purpose of the loan, the actual stage of the loan will be the most important factor to determine sensitivity to market movement.
-As the loan progresses through its natural stages toward funding, the borrower becomes increasingly committed to the loan.
-Especially after the appraisal has been paid, the borrower becomes financially invested in the loan and is much less likely to fall out.
+Regardless of the type, origination channel, or purpose of the loan, the actual stage of the loan will significantly influence its sensitivity to market movement.
+As the loan progresses towards funding, borrowers become increasingly committed to the loan.
+Once the appraisal has been paid, borrowers become financially invested in the loan, reducing the chances of fallout.

 High Pull-Through Rate Does Not Equate to Greater Hedge Performance!